R Excel Tutorial: How to Read and Write xlsx files in R

 • Save

-If someone has coded the data and used some kind of value to represent missing values in our dataset, we need to tell r, and the read_excel function, what these values are.
-In the next, R read Excel example, we are going to use the na parameter of the read_excel function.
-Here “-99” is what is codes as missing values.
+If someone has coded the data and used some value to represent missing values in our dataset, we need to tell R and the read_excel function what these values are.
+In the following R read Excel example, we will use the na parameter of the read_excel function.
+Here, “-99” is what is coded as missing values.

 Read Excel Example with Missing Data